 Instructions

-- Combine egg yolks with remaining half of sugar in a heat-proof bowl.
+- Combine egg yolks with the remaining half of the sugar in a heat-proof bowl.

 - When the lemon juice mixture boils, slowly drizzle it into the egg yolks while whisking continuously (this is called tempering).

-- Keep curd refrigerated, but serve room temperature.
+- Keep curd refrigerated, but serve at room temperature.

 - Line two sheet pans with parchment paper or silicone baking mats.

-- Pipe batter into 1.5 to 2-inch circles onto baking mats or parchment paper.
-If your piped shells could use a little settling out, very lightly tap the pans on the counter.
-Tapping hard will cause air bubbles to pop through the surface, and all your hard work will deflate in an instant.
+- Pipe the batter into circles onto baking mats or parchment paper.
+If your piped shells could use a little settling out, lightly tap the pans on the counter.

-- Let the piped batter rest on the counter for 20-30 minutes.
-The shell will turn from shiny and sticky to smooth and dull.
+- Let the piped batter rest on the counter for about 15 minutes.
+The shells will turn from shiny and sticky to smooth and dull.
 You should be able to gently brush your finger over the top of the shells without causing an indentation.

-- Bake @ 300° F for 15-17 minutes, until tops are hard and do not pull away from bottoms when very gently lifted.
-Rotate pans halfway through baking, after 8 or 10 minutes.
+- Bake at 300° F for 14 to 18 minutes, until the tops are hard, and do not pull away from the bottoms when very gently lifted.
+Rotate the pans halfway through baking, after 8 or 10 minutes.

-- Cool completely before removing from baking mat or parchment.
+- Cool completely before removing from the baking mat or parchment.

 Notes